Douglas-fir tussock moth management

 Alternatively, the outbreak may be allowed to run its course, and dead trees may be salvaged.

 Treatments should be applied prior to noticeable defoliation.

 The preferred treatment is the application of the biological insecticide Btk.
 Btk is applied aerially and kills young tussock moth caterpillars after they’ve eaten treated foliage.

 Virus (NPV) application

-The advantages of virus treatment are species specificity and the need for only one application.
-This virus is highly contagious to tussock moth larvae, so only small amounts are needed to bring an outbreak under control.
-NPV is ideal for reducing the population a year before significant defoliation is expected.
-One year into an outbreak, biological (btk) insecticide treatment is often a better choice.
+NPV virus only needs one appliction and is specific to Douglas-fir tussock moth.
+In additon, this virus is highly contagious to tussock moth larvae, so small amounts are needed for outbreak control.
+NPV is ideal for reducing the population before significant defoliation is expected.
+If one year of defoliation has already occurred, biological (btk) insecticide treatment is a better choice.

 Under B.C.'s Integrated Pest Management Act, defoliator spraying in B.C.'s forests must be authorized by the B.C.
 Government through an approved pest management plan.

 Information for landowners on spray programs, protecting trees and preventing spread.